 - Anyone who wants to improve their confidence, efficiency and impact in writing original research into papers

 - You must have a set of analyzed research data ready to write up as a paper.
-If you are still collecting research data for your paper, or if you have not yet finished analyzing and interpreting your data, your opportunities for participation in the assigned writing tasks between webinars will be limited.
+If you are still collecting research data for your paper, or if you have not yet finished analyzing and interpreting your data, your opportunities for participation in the assigned writing tasks between Zooms will be limited.

-What you need at each webinar
+What you need at each Zoom

 - A set of analyzed original research results that are ready to be written up as a paper.